 Any current students seeking to take a course at another college and wishing to apply that course to their degree must have prior written approval from the Vice President of Academic Affairs and their Department Chair or Program Director to guarantee acceptance of transfer credit.

-Grades of courses transferred are not included in the GPA or CGPA.
-Credits earned at another institution will be added to the total credits accumulated for graduation.
+Credits earned at another institution will be added to the total credits accumulated for graduation but are not included in GPA or CGPA calculation.

 College Board Advance Placement Test